Book review: We Were Eight Years in Power, by Ta-Nehisi Coates

 I hesitate to criticize it at all – because I think despite what I personally disliked, overall importance outweighs my drawbacks.
 But this is bound to be one of the most lauded nonfiction books of the year so I don’t think my little bit of negativity matters much.

 And (hypocritically), negativity is what I didn’t like here.
-Granted, I’m from an inborn position of privilege far from what Coates and any black American have, just by nature of skin color, as statistics, figures and examples cited here show.
-Obviously I have a different background and lifetime of perspective to apply, both to the current state of the country and towards hope for the future.
-But Coates is sharply critical of many figures I deeply respect, like Obama, Biden, and Bernie Sanders.
-None of these people are perfect – I’m not arguing that – only that the emphasized examples of their speeches or actions obviously make one feel much worse about the state of the things, if these are among the best; worse about the possibility that there exist good people who are going to help us get back on track once that bewigged and spray-tanned hose beast is out of office.
+Coates is sharply critical of certain figures, none of whom (Obama, Biden, Sanders) are perfect by far – I’m not arguing that – only that the emphasized examples of their speeches or actions were frustrating.
+If these are among the best, I feel worse about the possibility that there exist good people who are going to help us get back on track once that bewigged and spray-tanned hose beast is out of office.

 I know he’s trying to show that even the good guys need to work harder, be bolder, to call them out to force them towards further progression, but I think there are bigger, guiltier fish to fry.